mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I love comedy, but I've missed countless opportunities to see comedians perform near me.
 Either I'm not on the right mailing list, not following the right social media account, or not checking Ticketmaster at the right time.
 WanderJest was going to solve that by aggregating show listings from as many sources as possible.

-My plan was to earn money through affiliate deals with theaters, but nobody ever used my discount codes.
+My plan was to make money through affiliate deals with theaters, but nobody ever used my discount codes.
 Once COVID hit, I [shuttered the site](/retrospectives/2020/04/#putting-wanderjest-on-hold).

 ### [Portfolio Rebalancer](https://assetrebalancer.com/)

 {{<img src="rebalancer-screenshot.png" alt="Screenshot of Is It Keto website" hasBorder="True" maxWidth="550px" caption="[Portfolio Rebalancer](https://assetrebalancer.com/) helps passive investors manage their investments.">}}

 My investment portfolio is a mix of stocks and bonds of different categories with a target percentage for each asset type.
-As prices fluctuate, the balance of my investments change, so I have to move money around to get back to my target ratios.
+As prices fluctuate, the balance of my investments changes, so I have to move money around to get back to my target ratios.
 I do this a few times per year by tediously plugging numbers into a spreadsheet until everything looks right.

 What if a web app automated this?
 I quickly put together a prototype and shared it on reddit, my blog, and through Google ads.
 The tool attracted 1,000 visitors in its first month.
 Sadly, only one person signed up for the free trial, and they never upgraded to a paid plan.
 I wasn't confident in the idea to begin with, so I [moved on](/retrospectives/2020/05/#portfolio-rebalancer-has-lots-of-visitors-but-no-sales) after a month.